 Fatigue (extreme tiredness not helped by sleep) is one of the most common side effects of many cancer treatments.
 If you are very fatigued while on treatment, your doctor may lower the dose of the drug(s), as long as it does not make the treatment less effective.
-If you are experiencing fatigue, talk to your doctor about whether taking a smaller dose is right for you.
+Your doctor may also monitor bloodwork, to make sure that your fatigue is not due to a more serious condition.